Marks on articles of precious metals

 You can have articles of precious metals marked with a hallmark by an accredited assay office.
 The hallmark indicates that an assay office has analysed the precious metal fineness of the article and has checked its conformity with requirements.
 Only assay offices are entitled to use a hallmark.
 The hallmark is a discretionary mark that can be used in addition to other marks, but it can also be used to replace a mandatory responsibility mark.

-At present, there is only one assay office in Finland hallmarking articles of precious metals, Eurofins Labitium Oy, which can be contacted to inquire about assay and marking prices.
+At present, there is no assay office in Finland hallmarking articles of precious metals.
 Tukes does not hallmark articles of precious metals.
 The right to hallmark articles of precious metals is granted by Tukes, which also supervises the operations of the assay office.

 The date mark indicates the year of manufacture or import of an article of precious metals.
 The date mark is a precisely specified combination of a letter and a digit.
 The date marks used for different years in Finland can be found in the date mark index.